ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 ---
-title: 'Deploy docker containers in VPS with Github Actions'
+title: 'Deploy docker containers in VPS with GitHub Actions'
 pubDate: 2024-07-18
 language: en
-description: 'How to make a CI/CD pipeline to deploy Docker containers in a VPS with Github Actions'
+description: 'How to make a CI/CD pipeline to deploy Docker containers in a VPS with GitHub Actions'
 author: 'Kuro'
 heroImage: ../../../images/blog/hero-vps.png
-keywords: ['Docker', 'VPS', 'Github Actions', 'CI/CD', 'Docker in VPS', 'Github Actions Docker', 'Docker Github Actions', 'Docker VPS', 'Docker in VPS with Github Actions', 'Docker in VPS with CI/CD', 'Docker in VPS with Github Actions CI/CD', 'Docker in server with Github Actions', 'Docker in server with CI/CD', 'Docker in server with Github Actions CI/CD']
+keywords: ['Docker', 'VPS', 'GitHub Actions', 'CI/CD', 'Docker in VPS', 'GitHub Actions Docker', 'Docker GitHub Actions', 'Docker VPS', 'Docker in VPS with GitHub Actions', 'Docker in VPS with CI/CD', 'Docker in VPS with GitHub Actions CI/CD', 'Docker in server with GitHub Actions', 'Docker in server with CI/CD', 'Docker in server with GitHub Actions CI/CD']
 image:
   url: 'https://docs.astro.build/assets/full-logo-light.png'
   alt: 'El logotipo completo de Astro.'
-tags: ['VPS', 'Docker', 'Github Actions','CI/CD']
+tags: ['VPS', 'Docker', 'GitHub Actions','CI/CD']
 layout: ../../../layouts/PostLayout.astro
 draft: false
 ---

 We all love Docker, and if you don't, you should.

 Docker is a great tool that allows us to create containers with our applications and run them in any environment.
 But what if we want to deploy our containers in a VPS?
-In this post, I will show you how to deploy your Docker containers in a VPS using Github Actions.
+In this post, I will show you how to deploy your Docker containers in a VPS using GitHub Actions.

 ## What are we going to do?

-We are going to build a simple workflow that will allow us to deploy our custom images to [github container registry](https://github.com/features/packages), pull them from our VPS and run them.
+We are going to build a simple workflow that will allow us to deploy our custom images to [GitHub Container Registry](https://github.com/features/packages), pull them from our VPS and run them.

-Esentially, this will be just like having a simple CI/CD pipeline.
+Essentially, this will be just like having a simple CI/CD pipeline.

 ![Canvas drawing of workflow](/02/workflow.png) *Figure 1: Workflow diagram example of the CI/CD pipeline*